thanhngnho/loan-risk-modeling/README.md

 python app.py
 ```

 Then open `http://localhost:5000` in your browser.
-You'll see a form where you can enter borrower details and get a predicted default risk score.
+You'll see a form where you can enter borrower details and get a predicted default risk score. (see the how to use app section)

 You should see something like this in the terminal after Step 2: